 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 On June 19th, 2019, Qantas announced a multitude of changes to its frequent flyer program.
 We are accustomed to seeing purely negative changes from airlines (i.e. extra fees, higher award prices).
 However, in this case, the changes announced from Qantas are a mix of positive and negative.
-The award-chart updates take effect on September 18, 2019, so there is plenty of time to book in advance if your travel plans fall on the losing side of the equation.
+The award-chart updates took effect on September 18, 2019, so we are now working with the new rules and prices described in this post.

 - Qantas Frequent Flyer Program Overview